Anthony Ashley Cooper, 1st Earl of Shaftesbury

-Anthony Ashley Cooper, 1st Earl of Shaftesbury PC, FRS (22 July 1621 – 21 January 1683), was an English statesman and peer.
+Anthony Ashley-Cooper, 1st Earl of Shaftesbury (22 July 1621 – 21 January 1683), was an English statesman.
 He held senior political office under both the Commonwealth of England and Charles II, serving as Chancellor of the Exchequer from 1661 to 1672 and Lord Chancellor from 1672 to 1673.
-During the Exclusion Crisis, Shaftesbury headed the movement to bar the Catholic heir, James II, from the royal succession, which is often seen as the origin of the Whig party.
-He was also a patron of the political philosopher John Locke, with whom Shaftesbury collaborated in writing the Fundamental Constitutions of Carolina in 1669.
+During the Exclusion Crisis (1679–1681), Ashley-Cooper headed the movement to bar the Catholic heir, James II, from the royal succession, which is often seen as the origin of the Whig party.
+He was the first patron of John Locke, who, when they met was a quiet Oxford don and practising physician; as part of Ashley-Cooper's household and retinue for 15 years, Locke became a major political philosopher.

-During the Wars of the Three Kingdoms, Shaftesbury initially supported the Royalists, before switching to the Parliamentarians in 1644.
-He served on the English Council of State under the Commonwealth, although he opposed Oliver Cromwell's attempt to rule without Parliament during the Rule of the Major-Generals (1655–1657).
+During the Wars of the Three Kingdoms, Ashley-Cooper initially supported the Royalists, before joining the Parliamentarians in 1644.
+He served on the English Council of State under the English Commonwealth, although he opposed Oliver Cromwell's attempt to rule without Parliament during the Rule of the Major-Generals (1655–1657).
 He backed the Stuart Restoration in May 1660, and was raised to the peerage of England as Lord Ashley by Charles II.

+Ashley-Cooper was a notable financier of the African slave trade, investing in both the Company of Royal Adventurers and the Royal African Company, and serving as the Company's Sub-Governor for its first two years.
+He was an investor for 14 years and across 120 slave crossings.
+He was also instrumental in enshrining slavery into the North American Fundamental Constitutions of Carolina.

-After the political fall in 1672 of Edward Hyde, 1st Earl of Clarendon, Lord Ashley was created Earl of Shaftesbury and became one of five members of the so-called Cabal Ministry.
-In 1673, it became widely known that Charles' heir James had secretly converted to Catholicism.
-Like many English Protestants of the period, Shaftesbury saw Catholicism as closely linked to "arbitrary government", and thus the prospect of a Catholic monarch as a threat to the rule of Parliament.
+After the political fall in 1667 of Edward Hyde, 1st Earl of Clarendon, Lord Ashley became one of five members of the so-called Cabal ministry and was created Earl of Shaftesbury in 1672.
+In 1673, it became widely known that Charles's brother and heir James had secretly converted to Catholicism.
+As with many English Protestants of the period, Ashley-Cooper saw Catholicism as closely linked to "arbitrary government", and thus the prospect of a Catholic monarch as a threat to the rule of Parliament.
 (Note: During a Parliamentary debate in April 1679, Sir Henry Capel summarised this viewpoint by saying "From popery came the notion of a standing army and arbitrary power... but lay popery flat, and there's an end of arbitrary government and power.
 It is a mere chimera, or notion, without popery.)

 His sponsorship of the Exclusion Bill in 1679 led to two years of political struggle, but ultimately ended in defeat.
-During the subsequent Tory reaction in 1681, Shaftesbury was arrested for high treason, a prosecution dropped several months later.
-Fearing re-arrest and execution, in 1682 he went into exile in Amsterdam, where he died in January 1683.
+During the subsequent Tory reaction in 1681, Ashley-Cooper was arrested for high treason, a prosecution dropped several months later.
+Fearing re-arrest and execution, which was the fate of other opponents of the King, in 1682 he went into exile in Amsterdam, where he died in January 1683.

-His grandson, Anthony Ashley-Cooper, 3rd Earl of Shaftesbury's principal political treatise, Characteristics of men, manners, opinions, times is one of the most influential books of the early Enlightenment.